 At the end of February, I was off again, visiting Shanghai for a month, although I flew there via Boston, making it my third around the world trip, although I refer to this one as my “almost around the world” trip since I flew around the wrong side of the North Pole, so I’m not sure that it counts.

-I returned to the UK in late March, managing to squeeze in the London Coffee Festival, before I was off again, this time on a mammoth five week trip to the US, taking in New Orleans, San Francisco and the Bay Area and then Chicago for a third time in under a year!
+I returned to the UK in late March, managing to squeeze in the London Coffee Festival, before I was off again, this time on a mammoth five week trip to the US, taking in New Orleans, Los Angeles, San Francisco and the Bay Area and then Chicago for a third time in under a year!
+It was an awesome trip, including two amazing train rides, one along the Pacific Coast from Los Angeles to San Jose, and then all the way from San Francisco to Chicago.

 I returned to the UK at the end of May, managing to fit in a visit to the Birmingham Coffee Festival, then, in June, I was off to Prague for the first time with my Coffee Spot hat on.
 July was a bit of a novelty, since I spent the entire month in the UK (for the first time since December 2018), but to make up for it, I was off again on 1st August for two weeks, visiting Portland in Maine and then, at the end of August, I went back to Japan for three weeks, including a two-week stint in Tokyo.
 I got back just under two weeks ago and here I am looking forward to another year of hectic travel!